East Crystal Line

 Distance 1.5 km, Elevation 70 m, Rating Intermediate

-Mountain View is the newest trail and it extends the XC ski network west from West Crystal Line.
+Mountain View extends the XC ski network west from West Crystal Line.
 It curves through alternating forest groves and cut-block openings and goes up, over and around a set of small hills before connecting with Mountain Road.
 As the name implies, this trail provides some of the best views in the area.